-Then there are other limitations to the tool as well.
-You just get a card-view interface which is not well-suited for everyone.
-Then there are no project timelines or Gantt chart features built into the app.
+The tool also has other limitations.
+It has a card-view interface, which is not well-suited for everyone, and there are no project timelines or Gantt chart features built into the app.ย

 Trello is a perfect Microsoft Planner alternative as it offers a seamless user interface.
-You get a better card and kanban board functionality than Microsoft Planner on this tool.
+This tool also has better card and Kanban board functionality than Microsoft Planner.ย

 Use It

-If you are a bit old school and like to keep track of things on your own, Google Sheets can be an excellent Microsoft Planner alternative.
-It comes with spreadsheets where you can do things the old way.
+If you are a bit old school and like to keep track of things independently, Google Sheets can be an excellent Microsoft Planner alternative.
+It comes with spreadsheets where you can do things the old way.ย

 Use It